-How We Define It Why We Use It and Why It Is Useful to Most Directly Comparable IFRS Measure Investors Changes in revenues computed on an "organic" basis Revenues Represent changes in revenues of our existing Provides further insight into the performance businesses at constant currency.
-The metric of our existing businesses by excluding excludes the distortive impacts of acquisitions distortive impacts and serves as a better and dispositions from not owning the business measure of our ability to grow our business in both comparable periods. over the long term.
-For acquisitions, we calculate organic growth as though we had owned the acquired business in both periods.
-We compare revenues for the acquired business for the period we owned the business to the same prior-year period revenues for that business, when we did not own it.
-For dispositions, we calculate organic growth only for the time we owned the business in the current period, compared to the same period in the prior year.
-"Big 3" segments The "Big 3" segments comprise Our combined Legal Professionals, Corporates Revenues approximately 80% of revenues and information service product offerings.
+How We Define It Why We Use It and Why It Is Useful to Investors Most Directly Comparable IFRS Measure Changes in revenues computed on an "organic" basis

+Represent changes in revenues of our existing businesses at constant currency.
+The metric excludes the distortive impacts of acquisitions and dispositions from not owning the business in both comparable periods.

+- For acquisitions, we calculate organic growth as though we had owned the acquired business in both periods.
+We compare revenues for the acquired business for the period we owned the business to the same prior-year period revenues for that business, when we did not own it. - For dispositions, we calculate organic growth only for the time we owned the business in the current period, compared to the same period in the prior year.